HLoc26/FCJ-ServerlessMusic-Workshop/content/3-create-cloudfront/3.3-test-ui-bucket/_index.md

 pre : " <b> 3.3. </b> "
 ---

-Before wiring up the full frontend, we’ll do a quick sanity check: upload a simple `index.html` file to the S3 UI bucket and make sure it's accessible via CloudFront.
+Before wiring up the full frontend, we'll do a quick sanity check: upload a simple `index.html` file to the S3 UI bucket and make sure it's accessible via CloudFront.

 This ensures that: